 When the Hatam Sofer wrote “Hehadash asur min ha-Torah,” no one thought it would become the governing principle for a Jewish state.
 But here we are.

 Much has been written in recent weeks about the inclusion of Diaspora leaders in Israeli decision making.
 Ken yirbu!
 If Birthright Jews and the vast majority of Israelis and world Jewry are to renew Judaism for a modern world, it won’t be in the Haredi mode.
 It will be diverse.
 Israel cannot fulfill her role as the truly Jewish State with the Rabbanut in control.
-The vast majority of world
+The vast majority of world Jewry believe our cause is just and right, and want to see change.

 … Today, the new poster child of religious civil disobedience wears a knitted kippa.
 And faced with a recalcitrant Knesset ever fearful of disturbing the tenuous status quo, the movement is employing a strategic shift away from legislation and toward the use of other big guns, including class action lawsuits.